wolftype/versor/README.md

 	git submodule init
 	git submodule update

-To build library and all programs in /examples:
+To build library and add all programs in /examples:

 	./build.sh